TsukiZombina/2D-Points/README.md

 # 2D-Points
-Circular counterclock.wise sorting of points with std::forward_list
+Circular counter-clockwise sorting of points with std::forward_list

 ## Description
 - Input: This program recieves a set of coodinates of type integer through text file.